hclivess/Bismuth/_FILES_DESCRIPTION.md

 Non documented arches client.

 ## async_client.py (*module*)
-Async TCP Client class for use by asyncio Bismuth Wallet orother async clients.
+Async TCP Client class for use by asyncio Bismuth Wallet or other async clients.

 ## balance_nogui.py (*script*)
 Get balance from the command line.